-Many fashion brands design items, often emblazoned with the Pride flag in June and donate some or all of the proceeds to LGBTQ+ supporting charities – but the best thing you can do is support LGBTQ+ owned brands that now and forever.
+Many fashion brands design items, often emblazoned with the Pride flag in June and donate some or all of the proceeds to LGBTQ+ supporting charities – but the best thing you can do is support LGBTQ+ owned brands now and forever.

-Here are our favourites.
+Here are our favourites to bookmark now.

 Pyramid Seven LLC offers boxer briefs for periods, not gender.